convexalpha/DQN-AgentNavigation/Report.md

 # Navigation Project

 This project demonstrates the use of value-based reinforcement learning methods to help navigate an agent in a virtual environment.
-Deep Q learning was used as the base algorithm and was improved using the Double-Q Network algortihm so as to stabilize the learning process.
+Deep Q learning was used as the base algorithm and was improved using the Double-Q Network algorithm so as to stabilize the learning process.
 The environment was provided by Unity, wherein the agent has to navigate a virtual space and receives a reward of +1 for collecting a yellow banana and a reward of -1 for a blue banana.
 The agent has available with it 4 actions, to move forwards, rightwards, leftwards and backwards.

 ![random agent](assets/randomagentgif.gif)